 - Lina Higiro, Chief Executive Officer, NCBA Bank PLC (Rwanda)

 - Elizabeth Wasunna Ochwa, Business Banking Director, Absa Bank PLC (Kenya)

 - Joanita Jaggwe, Country Head of Risk and Compliance, KCB Group PLC (South Sudan)

-- Millicent Omukaga, Technical Assistance Expert on Inclusive Finance, African Development Bank (Kenya)
+- Millicent Omukaga, Policy Advisor, Women Empowerment and Affirmative Finance, African Development Bank Group

 - Emmanuella Nzahabonimana, Head of Information Technology, KCB Group PLC (Rwanda)